Dutchento/organization-mug-guidelines/README.md

 ## When following these guidelines, you can expect the following from Dutchento:
 - Promotion of your MUGs through our website and social channels.
-- Access to our network of speakers.
+- Access to our network of the best speakers from other events.
 - Sponsorship of meetups to pay for the costs of location and (some of the) drinks.
+- When organizing 4 MUGs or more per year, you get 4 free tickets to our yearly Meet Magento event for you and you team!